malloc47/malloc47.github.com/_posts/2020-12-28-dashboard-start.md

 Layer 3 subscriptions and their subscribed views, leaving everything else untouched.

+The remaining subscriptions are left as an exercise to the reader with spoilers available (isolated to a dedicated namespace) in the [`clock.cljs` file][clock.cljs] in the source.

 To tie things together, we need to continually trigger the `::timer` event for our clock to receive updates and be re-rendered in the view.
 For this, we turn to [re-pollsive][], a library that lets us